Lansing, Michigan: Economy

 Locally owned and operated convenience store chain Quality Dairy is a significant presence in the Lansing market.
 The first Quality Dairy Store opened in 1936 and as of 2023 there are 26 retail locations in the Mid-Michigan area.
 Quality Dairy Company's headquarters is located near REO Town in Lansing and operates its Dairy Plant and Bakery Plant from central Lansing as well.

 The recent decline of the auto industry in the region has increased the region's awareness of the importance of a strategy to foster the high-technology sector.
+An LG Energy Solution battery factory made a $4.3 billion agreement in 2026 to supply lithium iron phosphate battery cells for grid batteries from 2027 to 2030.

 Early availability of high-speed Internet in 1996, as well as the MSU, Cooley Law School, and Lansing Community College student body population, fostered an intellectual environment for information technology companies to incubate.
 Lansing has a number of technology companies in the fields of information technology and biotechnology.

 Healthcare

 University of Michigan Health - Sparrow Lansing is a 740-bed hospital affiliated with Michigan State University and its College of Human Medicine and College of Osteopathic Medicine.
 It offers a Level I Trauma Center and its own helicopter service.

-McLaren–Greater Lansing Hospital enjoys a special affiliation in radiation oncology with the University of Michigan and Michigan State University; McLaren–Greater Lansing is part of the Great Lakes Cancer Institute (GLCI).
+McLaren–Greater Lansing Hospital enjoys a special affiliation in adiation oncology with the University of Michigan and Michigan State University; McLaren–Greater Lansing is part of the Great Lakes Cancer Institute (GLCI).